Dan mladosti (Youth Day or Day of Youth) was one of the biggest holidays in socialist Yugoslavia, and it continues to be commemorated today.

 After Tito dies, the relay baton was handed to the President of the League of Socialist Youth of Yugoslavia (SKOJ), then was transported to Tito’s burial place at the House of Flowers.

 In Belgrade, a performance by Lepa Brena of “Živela Jugoslavija” (Long Live Yugoslavia).

-In 1987, Neue Slowenische Kunst submitted a proposal for the Day of the Youth poster, which was ultimately chosen and published in the national press.
-But it soon emerged that the design mimicked The Third Reich, a 1936 painting by Richard Klein.
-The design was pulled, but not before highlighting issues with the holiday and the regime/ideology itself and launching a debate of the holiday’s validity.
+- the poster, submitted by Neue Slowenische Kunst, selected by the organizing committee, and published in the national press turned out to be a copy of The Third Reich, a 1936 painting by Richard Klein.
+The design was pulled, but not before highlighting issues with the holiday and the regime/ideology itself and launching a debate of the holiday’s validity [Videkanić, 2010].

 Dan Mladosti After Yugoslavia

 “[T]he scenarios at these mass events are standardized:* the participants connote Tito’s times, including through their appearance, gestures and salutations (e.g. a “Partisan fighter’s” clenched fist, or the “military” salute accompanied with the cry Death to Fascism, Freedom to the People!).
 Some participants (including children) wear uniforms or partial uniforms once worn by Partisan fighters, the armed forces or Tito’s pioneers, then medals, red stars, red scarfs or badges with Broz’s image; others come in civilian but solemn clothes.
 They fly Yugoslav and Party flags and banners, while the panegyrics by domestic and foreign speakers receive loud applause and cheers such as True! or Long Live Comrade Tito.